Highway 65 (Israel): Path of Highway 65 from southwest to northeast

 The road begins in the coastal plain near Hadera and Caesarea.
 Its western terminus is Highway 2.
 After Pardes Hana-Karkur, the road is colloquially known as "Wadi Ara road", passing through Iron Valley and Umm el-Fahm.
 Afterward the road intersects Highway 66 at Megiddo junction.
 From this point to Afula the road crosses the southern part of the Jezreel Valley.
 This section is widely known as "Kvish HaSargel" (in English: "Ruler Road") as its route is as flat and straight as a ruler.
 It then passes by Afula Illit, and turns directly north until crossing Highway 77 at Golani Interchange.
 It continues to its northeast terminus at Nahal Amud junction, where it meets Highway 85.

 Improvements

-The long term plans are for the entire highway to be converted to a freeway, including a new bypass section just north of Afula.
+Due to the road often being cited as one of the most dangerous in the north of the country there are long term plans for the entire highway to be converted to a freeway, including a new bypass section just north of Afula.
 Given the extremely high cost of the overall effort required (estimated at nearly NIS 3.5 billion, equivalent to almost US$1 billion), this will be implemented in phases, with work on the Afula–Golani section expected to be implemented first as it is the only section of the road which still consists of only two lanes.
 Construction on this section is expected to begin by 2019.